 If you miss these cues or wait too long, Your Baby will likely cry or become frustrated.
 This will make the baby tired and can make feeding more difficult

 The more often you breastfeed Your Baby , the more milk your body will produce.
 Nursing 8 to 12 times every 24 hours is pretty much on target.
 According to guidelines from experts, rather than nursing according to a rigid schedule, you should feed Your Baby whenever the little one shows early signs of hunger, preferably before crying starts.

 During the first few days, you may have to gently wake Your Baby to begin nursing to make sure the little one is eating often enough.

 All you need while you’re nursing is a normal healthy diet.
 Just remember to drink plenty of fluids to stay hydrated.
 Also, limit the amount of caffeine.
 Drinking one or two cups of coffee or other caffeinated beverages is not harmful, but too much can affect Your Baby ’s health or sleep.

 If every time you eat a particular food (dairy products, for example), Your Baby seems more gassy or irritable, stop eating the suspected food for a while to see if Your Baby ’s better off without them in the breast milk.

 Nothing but milk until 6 months

 The World Health Organization (WHO) recommends that babies are not given any foods or liquids other than breastmilk, or formula, for the first six months.

-Some people may encourage you to feed little #baby with mashed banana or water, but we don’t recommend you to do so.
-In the first 6 months #baby ’s digestive system is still not fully functional and the immune system is still weak.
+Some people may encourage you to feed little Your Baby with mashed banana or water, but we don’t recommend you to do so.
+In the first 6 months Your Baby ’s digestive system is still not fully functional and the immune system is still weak.
 Hence exclusive breastfeeding is very strongly recommended.
 If you have to use formula, make 100% sure that the water is clean.